johndpope/Beta-App/Documentation/Probo Requirements.md

 - If you do not meet with someone on the scholarship committee to do grade checks after the first and second rounds of exams, you will be *effectively* moved down a probo level and you will **NOT** be allowed to go to formal until you check your grades, so just check your grades!
 	- 1st round grade check cutoff date - `Friday, February 23rd`
 	- 2nd round grade check cutoff date - `Friday, April 3rd`

+## FAQs

+### I am on probo 2, can I still go to parties?

+**NO**.
+You are on social probation.
+The whole idea of social probation is to spend less time going out, and more time studying!

+### But what about formal?

+Formal is an exception.
+We do not want to punish you and our goal is to allow everyone to go to formal.
+So, we decided that as long as you are ***projected above a 2.5 GPA***, you are allowed to go to formal.
+This is a pretty charitable cutoff so we hope everyone is able to go to Formal!

+### Can I go to a party if it's at the house?

+Yes, but you must sober.

+### Can I go to a party if my gf flew in for the weekend all the way from [some location far away]?

+Talk to me one on one and we can probably work something out.
+Don't push it though as I will have no hesitation to completely take this away if people start milking it.

+### How many study hours do I have if I'm on probo 2 because I've been on probo 1 for more than two semesters in a row?

+You have all the same requirements as everyone else on probo 2.

+### Can I move up two probo levels?

+Nope.
+You can move up one probo level a semester and that is ***tenative*** (i.e. you can do really well and get moved up, then do poorly and get moved back down).

+### Can I get a son if I'm on probo 2?

+Yes, as long as your grades are reasonable.
+Just talk to me.

+### What's the point of probo?

+Actions have consequences, so if your academic performance does not meet Beta's ***predefined standards***, you have to deal with the consequences.
+Now I totally get that people have bad semesters, I mean, I've been on probo before too, I get it.
+However, I see probo as an opportunity to grow, not only academically, but as a person.
+I believe that there are many parallels that can be applied to both your academics and your life.
+If you learn how to improve your academics using strategies such as `goal settings` and `planning`, these skills carry over to improve your personal life so you can reach personal goals.
+And that's really what I want you to get out of probo.
+Learn how to better improve yourself as a person so you can one day `"Wake up and get the money."`, as so many of you want to do!